-An example of this is where we will be investing in our fire protection services in response to the Grenfell Tower fire and the increased demands around ensuring commercial buildings are as safe as they can be.
+An example of this is where we have invested in our fire protection services in response to the Grenfell Tower fire and the increased demands around ensuring commercial buildings are as safe as they can be.

-We will then hold an annual workforce planning event that will allow managers from all functions within the service to request additional resources, if they feel they are required.
+We now hold an annual workforce planning event which allows managers from all functions within the service to request additional resources, if they feel they are required.
 Service leaders will then make decisions on the areas that require investment following a gap analysis against what the service needs to deliver to make our communities as safe as they can be.

-HOW WE WILL MEASURE OUR SUCCESS
+HOW WE WILL MEASURE OUR